chiskien/datastructures-and-algorithms/src/main/java/chiskien/datastructures_algorithms/parallelprogramming/README.md

   locked.
 [Implement Caching for Multi-threaded Dictionary](ImplementCachingForMultithreadedDictionary.java), [Readers-writers problem]()

 - When analyzing parallel code, assume a worst-case thread scheduler.
-In particular, it may choose to schedule the same thread repeatedly, it may alternative between two threads, it may starve a thread
+In particular, it may choose to schedule the same thread repeatedly, it may be an alternative between two threads, it may starve a thread

 ## Specific Problems: